 Steps To Take - First, watch the Lesson 8 video, have Cheat Sheet 8 on hand, and refer to 8.1 below as needed.
-Because the user will need practice identifying examples of teacher actions at a slow pace before completing a lesson observation from videotape, SMT has provided numerous paper/pencil or electronic forms to serve as practice sheets.
+Because the user will need practice identifying examples of teacher actions at a slow pace prior to completing a lesson observation from videotape, SMT has provided numerous paper/pencil or electronic forms to serve as practice sheets.
 Do not skip this phase of the training.
-When the user has developed confidence identifying discrete teacher actions, the user will be asked to complete a lesson observation collecting data on T codes (and simultaneously M and S codes), then compare their results with those obtained by an expert user, which is found in the Extended Practice Key 8.
+When the user has developed confidence identifying discrete teacher actions the user will be asked to complete a lesson observation collecting data on T codes (and simultaneously M and S codes), then compare their results with those obtained by an expert user which is found in the Extended Practice Key 8.

-- 1. Watch the video overview of using the T codes and read 8.1 to learn what each T code button represents regarding teacher actions.
+- 1. Watch the video overview of using the T codes and read 8.1 to learn what each of the T code buttons represents in terms of teacher actions.
 Training 8 Merging S Codes & All Teacher Actions - 2.
 Read the subsequent pages in the manual pertaining to T codes and become familiar with the T code definitions shown in Lesson 8.1.

-Lesson 8.1 The T Codes - Sixteen codes are used to indicate teacher actions and behaviors.
+Lesson 8.1 The T Codes - There are sixteen codes that are used to indicate teacher actions and behaviors.
 All codes (except T13) are event/timing codes, and the T Codes are: